Building Resiliency in Our Water Supplies & Infrastructure

 This chapter reflects the Water Services Division's desire to balance expenses (operations and maintenance, capital) with income from rates and capacity fees; it also focuses on building resiliency to minimize the risks associated with climate variability and weather, which can impact the City's water supplies and infrastructure.

 Developing these policies was a public process, vetted through numerous meetings with the Water Commission and City Council.
 It started in 2008 and culminated with the Water Commission approving the policy language on November 15, 2012.
-The City Council then reviewed each policy and adopted them by Resolution No. 2014-13 on April 1, 2014.
+The City Council then reviewed each policy and adopted them by Resolution Number 2014-13 on April 1, 2014.